-Prerequisite: PSYC 100; PSYC 200 or STAT 200 and PSYC 305 recommended.
+Prerequisite: PSYC 100; Recommended: STAT 200 (or STAT 225) and PSYC 305.
 An examination of mental disorders among adults.
 The identification and diagnosis of specific disorders are covered; etiology and treatment are investigated.
 Students may receive credit for only one of the following courses: PSYC 331, PSYC 353, or PSYC 431.